 In February 1976 Joy joined the group Sunshine, formed by singer-songwriter and record producer Rod McQueen.
 Along with other members Drew Ross, Alistair MacBean and Jean Hawker they performed the song Maria at the Royal Albert Hall for the BBC’s Song for Europe.
 Also performing that evening were Hazel Dean, Tony Christie, Frank Ifield and runners-up Co-Co, with future Bucks Fizz singer Cheryl Baker in their line-up.
 Sunshine finished seventh out of twelve acts with the Brotherhood of Man’s Save All Your Kisses for Me going to represent, and ultimately win, The Eurovision Song Contest at The Hague.

-Such was her success, Joy would appear again on New Faces as a guest act on the fourth All Winners show of the series.
+Such was her success, Joy would appear again on New Faces as a guest act on the fourth All Winners show of the series, however, she would by then have changed her name to Jodie Grey.
+With her Dad running a second-hand shop in Twickenham Joy was concerned about being referred to as ‘second-hand Rose,’ which explains the name change.

 Johnny’s act gave fans of the late lamented Goon Show an opportunity to relive some of the mad gang’s riotous moments as he recreated the radio characters with accurate impressions of excellent quality, utilising his own first rate and topical material.